iamkirankumaryadav/Library/Data Science/Cross Validation.md

 ### **Random Grid Search:**

 - Random Grid Search cross-validation randomly chooses the combination of hyperparameter values instead of evaluating all possible combinations.
-- It is good if the data set is very large, it's less time-consuming utilizes fewer resources, less likely to overfit the training data.
+- It is good if the data set is very large, it's less time-consuming utilizes fewer resources, and is less likely to overfit the training data.

 <p align='right'><a align="right" href="https://github.com/KIRANKUMAR7296/Library/blob/main/Interview.md">Back to Questions</a></p>